foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 +++
 date = ""
-description = "Pinterest allows you create visually appealing pins within the platform.
+description = "Pinterest allows you create visually appealing pins on the desktop site.
 Use this cheat sheet to create your own carousels and collages!" disableComments = true image = "uploads/Multi-pin.png" slug = "multi-image-pins"